 I first had Chickenetti at Bunco a couple of years ago and knew that it would be a big hit with my family.
 They love all of the ingredients individually, and most of them when combined.
-I found a few different recipes for making it in the crockpot (slow cooker) and ended up with this one that I use regularly now.
+I found a few different recipes for making it in the crockpot (ever since I bought a slow cooker after reading this slow cooker buying guide and have been eager to try it) and ended up with this one that I use regularly now.
 It’s one of those meals that always gets gobbled up by every person in my house and is great for leftovers (when we have them!)

 - 1 can of chicken broth

 - 1 12 or 16-oz. pkg. spaghetti, cooked (I use high fiber)

 - 4-6 C. cooked chicken breast, diced

 - 1 10 3/4-oz. can cream of celery soup (or cream of chicken or mushroom)

 - 1 med. onion, finely chopped (I use dried)